shellspec/shellspec/README.md

 You can randomize the execution order to detect troubles due to the test execution order.
 If `SEED` is specified, the execution order is deterministic.

+### Fail fast

+You can stop on the first (N times) failures with `--fail-fast` option.

+NOTE: The reporter that count the number of failures and specfile execution are processed in parallel.
+Therefore, the specfile execution may precede the location where it stopped due to a failure.

 ### Reporter / Generator

 You can specify one reporter (output to stdout) and multiple generators